azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_04.md

 * We took the best performing model and deployed it to ACI (similar to challenge 3)
 * If we don't like the model yet, we could start further experimentation by taking the best performing pre-processing & algorithm pipeline and use it as a starting point

 So far, we have focused on deploying models to Azure Container Instances, which is great for testing scenarios.
-For production grade deployments, we want to use Azure Kubernetes Service, which we'll do in the [fifth challenge](challenge_05.md).
+For production grade deployments, we want to use Azure Kubernetes Service, which we'll do in the [second challenge](challenge_05.md).